You are here

 This award funds study and research in Germany.
 UIC has an internal competition each fall and evaluated students are then put forward to DAAD for consideration.

 This is a very generious award that currently funds students at a level of $30,000 for up to three years.
 A variety of disciplines are eligible to apply, so please check out the website.
-Students apply at-large in mid-November, but the Fellowships Coordinator has a information on this award.
+Students apply at-large in mid-November, but the Fellowships and Awards Coordinator has information on this award.

 These are a number of options especially geared toward art history and museum studies students.